sunwit-petchoo/CarParkingApp/README.md

 # Car Parking Application

-This is my assigment for unit Object Oriented Programming.
+This is my works for unit Object Oriented Programming.
 The app is responsible for maintaining a list of available parking slots.

 # Requirements
 - Parking slots have two types: visitors and staff members